Lightweight and Resilient Signatures for Cloud-Assisted Embedded IoT Systems: Introduction

-\underline{\em $\bullet$ Lightweight Signatures with Cloud Assistance}: Cloud-assi-stance is used to elevate security in various protocols \cite{Yavuz:Patent:Hardware:2023, liu2022lightweight, wang2023secure, el2021potential}.
+\underline{\em $\bullet$ Lightweight Signatures with Cloud Assistance}: Cloud-assistance is used to elevate security in various protocols \cite{Yavuz:Patent:Hardware:2023, liu2022lightweight, wang2023secure, el2021potential, zhang2019efficient}.
 Various strategies are used to attain lightweight signatures with cloud assistance.
-In one line, a set of distributed servers supply verifiers with one-time commitments (e.g., \cite{Yavuz:CNS:2019, behnia2021towards}).
-EC-based schemes~\cite{Yavuz:CNS:2019} achieve high computational effi-ciency but with large keys due to BPV.
+In one line, a set of distributed servers supply verifiers with one-time commitments (e.g., \cite{Yavuz:CNS:2019, ANT:ACSAC:2021}).
+EC-based schemes~\cite{Yavuz:CNS:2019} achieve high computational efficiency but with large key sizes due to BPV.
 Moreover, the servers are assumed to be semi-honest and non-colluding, without an explicit authentication on the commitment.
-A recent approach is to delegate the generation of commitments and public keys to a Trusted Execution Environment (TEE)-supported cloud server~\cite{Yavuz:HASES:ICC2023}.
-It offers a lightweight signing and small key sizes but with large signatures.
-This cloud assistance relies on a centralized TEE architecture, therefore is prone to key escrow and central root of trust vulnerabilities (as discussed in \cite{lang2022mole}).
+Zhang et al. \cite{zhang2019efficient} propose a certificateless cloud-assisted digital signature scheme, with security based on the Strong Diffie-Hellman (SDH) assumption.
+While cloud support offloads the computational burden compared to prior works, the scheme still requires at least one scalar multiplication on resource-constrained IoT signers.
+Therefore, its efficiency is safely reduced to the EC-based class of signatures.